opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * Use `$this->kernelBrowser->request()`
 * Use `assert()` function wuthin `@Then`

+### Back to reality - how it's done with Sylius
+* Business part applies to all context.
+Start talking about what needs to be done, start communicating
+* Implement contexts for UI and API
+* 12716 steps, 1175 scenarios, 8 min 8 sec, 2.4 scenarios /sec
+* 12x faster than JS

 ## Migrating to Symfony one route at a time (Steve Winter)

 ## Closing Keynote: The fabulous World of Emojis and other Unicode symbols (Nicolas Grekas)